Basilica of the Sacred Heart of Jesus (Atlanta): Architecture and design

 The church is located at 353 Peachtree Street NE, at the intersection of that road and Peachtree Center Avenue (formerly known as Ivy Street).
 The building's design has elements of both the French Romanesque and Romanesque Revival styles, with architect Robert Michael Craig calling it "one of the finest Romanesque Revival churches in the South".
 The main building consists of two stories and has a rectangular layout.
-Its exterior is primarily made of brick and terracotta, with additional ornamentation made of marble.
+Its exterior is primarily of brick and terracotta, with additional ornamentation in marble.
 The front of the building consists of an arcade featuring three doorways within rounded arch entryways.
 Above these entryways is a flat facade with a large rose window that includes a design of the Sacred Heart.
 While the front entrance initially had five granite steps, these were removed in 1912 after Ivy Street was regraded, making them unnecessary.
 On either side of the front arcade are two octagonal towers measuring 137 ft tall, both of which are topped with louvered belfries and pavilion roofs.

-The building's nave contains 28 stained glass windows, all designed by the Mayer Studios in Munich, and it is topped by a gable roof.
+The nave of the building consists of high arches leading to the sanctuary, which features a baldachin displaying a crucifix in life-size.
+The baldachin covers the church tabernacle.
+Above the tabernacle, in the apse, is a depiction of the Sacred Heart of Jesus.
+On the arch separating the nave from the sanctuary are five symbols.
+At the top of the arch is Jesus depicted as the Lamb of God, while other symbols represent the Four Evangelists: a lion (Mark the Evangelist), an eagle (John the Evangelist), a bull (Luke the Evangelist), and a man (Matthew the Apostle).
+Closer to ground-level, the arch depicts the seal of the Society of Mary and the seal for the Archdiocese.
+28 stained glass windows line the nave, all designed by the Mayer Studios in Munich, and it is topped by a gable roof.